DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 ***Lady Wachter.*** Lady Wachter still has the statistics of a **priest**.
 However, she has a different list of prepared spells:

-Lady Wachter still has the statistics of a **priest**.
-However, she has a different list of prepared spells:

 * Cantrips (at will): _light, toll the dead, thaumaturgy_
 * 1st level (4 slots): _command, sanctuary, bane_
 * 2nd level (3 slots): _blindness/deafness, zone of truth, hold person_